Charles X Gustav: Illness and death

 Soon after the estates opened on 4 January 1660, Charles X Gustav fell ill with symptoms of a cold.
 Ignoring his illness, he repeatedly went to inspect the Swedish forces near Gothenburg, and soon broke down with chills, headaches, and dyspnoea.
-On 15 January, court physician Johann Köster arrived, and in medical error mistook Charles X Gustav's pneumonia for scorbut and dyspepsia.
+On 15 January, court physician Johann Köster arrived, and in medical error mistook Charles X Gustav's pneumonia for scurvy and dyspepsia.
 Köster started a "cure" including the application of multiple enemata, laxatives, bloodletting and sneezing powder.
 While after three weeks the fever eventually was down and the coughing was better, the pneumonia had persisted and evolved into a sepsis by 8 February.

 On 12 February, Charles X Gustav signed his testament: His son, Charles XI of Sweden, was still a minor, and Charles X Gustav appointed a minor regency consisting of six relatives and close friends.
 Charles X Gustav died the next day at the age of 37.

 On the night between 12 and 13 February, he would die in the arms of Lord High Marshal Gabriel Oxenstierna after having urged him to bring peace to Sweden.